amadeus4dev/developer-guides/docs/get-started/first-api-call.md

 !!! warning
     Please take a look at our [Authorization guide](../guides/authorization.md) to understand how the process works in depth.

-According to the documentation, you need to use `v1/shopping/flight-destinations` as endpoint followed by the mandatory parameter `origin`.
+According to the documentation, you need to use `v1/shopping/flight-destinations` as the endpoint followed by the mandatory parameter `origin`.
 As you want to filter the offers to those cheaper than 200 EUR, you need to add the `maxPrice` parameter as well.

 Our call is therefore: